gegentsch/SpatioTemporalControlZGA/README.md

 **Effect of Wnt LOF on ZGA** (Figure 2E)

-Download plots and percentage table of down-regulaged genes separated by time and space (animal-vegetal and dorso-ventral axes):
+Download plots of mis-regulated genes (and percentage table of down-regulated genes) separated by time and space (along the animal-vegetal and dorso-ventral axes):
 <a href="./suppl_files/WntLOF.pdf">summary</a> |
 <a href="./suppl_files/WntLOF_st6.pdf">32-cell</a> |
 <a href="./suppl_files/WntLOF_st7.pdf">128-cell</a> |